 Uncertain Results, Or Maybe Just Classified

 The final outcomes of this cross-pollination between Disney and the government is not clear.
-Sources report that Eric Hasteline, for example, left the government and now works in private consulting, and we don’t generally see fingerprint scanners in airports… at least not yet.
+Sources report that Eric Hasteline, for example, left the government and now works in private consulting, and we don’t generally see fingerprint scanners in airports, although we do see some face scanning showing up.

 While we don’t expect to see the famous “Mickey head finger print readers” in the airport anytime too soon, it is interesting to know that Disney’s use of technology was considered so advanced that the government decided to ask for their help.